 What’s more, the Chinese government approved it as a blood-sugar supporter as it produces polysaccharides – natural compounds which improve the production of insulin.

 As we age, the bone density decreases, especially in women during menopause.
 In this period, women lose estrogen which is the reason for their bone loss.
 Luckily, loquat leaf tea possesses anti-osteoporosis effects.

 One mice study proved that the leaves from this tree can prevent bone loss in the abdomen, head, and lumbar area.

 Loquat leaves can help prevent standard viruses.
 Medical News Today, they produce a wide range of acids with antiviral properties which produce antiviral agents – antigens.
 Moreover, the triterpene compounds help reduce the symptoms of the common cold.

 Loquat leaves contain Amygdalin – a substance which is believed to support the liver detox process and fight liver disorders.
 Moreover, these leaves are high in antioxidants which help neutralize harmful toxins.

 So, besides supporting the liver function, loquat leaves support the immune system as well.

-In 2014, Bioscience, Biotechnology, and Biochemistry published a test tube experiment which suggested loquat leaves provide anti-cancer effects.
+In 2014, Bioscience, Biotechnology, and Biochemistry published PIP which suggested loquat leaves provide anti-cancer effects.
 Researchers explain the loquat leaf tea destroyed human leukemia cells and stopped cancer cells from spreading.